chenxingqiang/secret-learn/doc/governance.rst

   project, but their reviews on documentation contributions are considered authoritative, and can merge such contributions.

-  To this end, they have permissions to merge pull requests in jax-sklearn's repository.
+  To this end, they have permissions to merge pull requests in secret-learn's repository.

 * **Maintainers Team**
   Maintainers are community members who have shown that they are dedicated to the continued development of the project through ongoing engagement with the community.
-They have shown they can be trusted to maintain jax-sklearn with care.
+They have shown they can be trusted to maintain secret-learn with care.
 Being a maintainer allows contributors to more easily carry on with their project related activities by giving them direct access to the project's repository.
 Maintainers are expected to review code contributions, merge